nfal09/docs/docs/sql/sql-language.md

 print(rows)

 for row in rows:
-    # Using tuple unpacking to get the values from each row
+    # Using multiple assignment to get the values from each row
     user_id, username, password = row
     print(f"User ID: {user_id}")
     print(f"Username: {username}")